 New to Bass fishing, or looking for a new set up? we will highlight our set up, (minus the lures as we address those below anyway).
 But you are going to need a decent rod, medium action and about 7ft long.
 If you get anything to strong you are going to lose some of the sport fighting this bull terrier of a fish!

 Baitcasting reels are good, though spinning reels will work as well.
-As we don’t get to go as much as we like so we choose this well priced (50 dollars!!) and well reviewed all rounder.
-The KastKing Fishing casting rod
+As we don’t get to go as much as we like so we choose this well priced and well reviewed all rounder: the KastKing Fishing casting rod.

 Although you can use a spinning or bait casting reel (cue the gasps from the professionals!) we would recommend a bait casting reel for the rod above, and for the accuracy they afford to target Bass.
 Daiwa make a reel called the Tatula which is about 200 Dollars, and its very good as it should be!

 Luckily so is the Daiwa Fuego Baitcasting Reel pictured below, it has one less ball baring and costs a hundred less dollars.
-There are cheaper versions but for a well respected brand 85 dollars for this reel and its 5 star rating is why we mention it here, and yes we own one ourselves.
+There are cheaper versions, but for a well respected brand the price of this reel and its 5 star rating is why we mention it here, and yes we own one ourselves.
 It is pretty much a permanent feature for everything we do except trolling.

 Great Bass Lures For Rainy Days